glenr4/ReverseMyBudget/README.md

 ## Initialise
 1. Open a command prompt in the ReverseMyBudget/ClientApp directory and run: yarn install (npm has proven to be unreliable in this project, so use yarn instead)
 2. If you want to use something other than SQL Express localdb for the database, then set the DefaultConnection in: appsettings.Development.json
-2. In Visual Studio, open Package Console Manager and run: Update-Database
+3. In Visual Studio, open Package Manager Console and run:
+	Update-Database -Context ReverseMyBudgetDbContext
+	Update-Database -Context ApplicationUserDbContext

 ## To run in Development mode
 1. Open a command prompt in the ReverseMyBudget/ClientApp directory and run: yarn start
 2. Open a command prompt in the ReverseMyBudget directory (where the .csproj file is) and run: dotnet watch run (or run from Visual Studio)
-3. In a browser go to: localhost:5000
+3. In a browser go to: https://localhost:5001

 ## License
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License. http://creativecommons.org/licenses/by-nc-sa/4.0/